24th July 2023

 Assumptions

-DNS Server is already configured.
+DNS Server is already configured to point to the FreeIPA server.
 Otherwise you have to manually add the FreeIPA FQDN to the /etc/hosts file.

 Create a User